watsonx.ai for SOAR Analysts

 Installing the App

-• To install or uninstall an app on IBM Qradar Suite, see the documentation at ibm.biz/cp4s-docs and follow the instructions above to navigate to Orchestration and Automation.
+• To install or uninstall an App on IBM Cloud Pak for Security, see the documentation at ibm.biz/cp4s-docs and follow the instructions above to navigate to Orchestration and Automation.

 The following table provides the settings you need to configure the app.
 These settings are made in the app.config file.
 See the documentation discussed in the Requirements section for the procedure.